nextflow-io/nextflow/docs/process.rst

 ======= ==================
-copy    Input files are staged in the process work directory by creating a copy. link    Input files are staged in the process work directory by creating an (hard) link for each of them. symlink Input files are staged in the process work directory by creating an symlink for each of them (default).
+copy    Input files are staged in the process work directory by creating a copy. link    Input files are staged in the process work directory by creating an (hard) link for each of them. symlink Input files are staged in the process work directory by creating a symbolic link with an absolute path for each of them (default). rellink Input files are staged in the process work directory by creating a symbolic link with a relative path for each of them.
 ======= ==================